Skip to main content

 Giueseppe Verdi - Aida

-Set design by Philippe Chaperon for Act 4, Scene 2 of Aida by Verdi
+Set design by Philippe Chaperon for Act IV, Scene 2 of Aida by Giuseppe Verdi, evoking the grandeur of ancient Egypt.

-Aida eventually premiered in Cairo in 24 December 1871, conducted by Giovanni Bottesini.
-It was an immediate success and has remained Verdi's most popular opera ever since.
-Aida is an opera in four acts and the libretto was writter by Antonio Ghislanzoni.
+Aida finally premiered in Cairo on 24 December 1871, conducted by Giovanni Bottesini.
+The success was immediate and overwhelming.
+Since then, Aida has remained one of Verdi’s most frequently performed and beloved operas.
+Written in four acts, the opera features a libretto by Antonio Ghislanzoni, combining grand spectacle with intense personal drama.

 - Celeste Aida